-This 6 part series will provide an in-depth discussion about the Post-School Transition to Higher Education and Employment for Students with Visual Impairments.
-Dr. Karen Wolffe will describe the post-secondary trajectory of students with visual impairments as they move from secondary educational settings into higher education, training, and employment.
-She will discuss the need for planning and preparation while in secondary settings.
-Higher education and training, employment, and adult life considerations such as housing, transportation, recreation and leisure; as well as community engagement will all be discussed.
+This 6 part series provided an in-depth discussion about the Post-School Transition to Higher Education and Employment for Students with Visual Impairments.
+Dr. Karen Wolffe described the post-secondary trajectory of students with visual impairments as they move from secondary educational settings into higher education, training, and employment.
+She discussed the need for planning and preparation while in secondary settings.
+Higher education and training, employment, and adult life considerations such as housing, transportation, recreation and leisure; as well as community engagement were discussed.

 What is it young people want to do with their lives after high school?
 Freedom from parental supervision, engagement with others socially, achieving self-sufficiency…a reason for their existence!

 Considerations for voluntary or paid employment while still in high school and university…

 Preparation for university or other vocational training

 What are realistic employment options for students with visual impairments post-high school if they don’t want to go to participate in postsecondary training/education?